• Skip to primary navigation

 • Add 1 inch of water to a saucepan and bring to a boil.

-• Cut the broccoli into bite-size florets and pieces, and place them in a steamer basket.
+• Rinse the broccoli.
+Use a vegetable peeler to peel the stalks.
+Cut the broccoli into bite-size florets and pieces and place them in a steamer basket.

-• While the broccoli is steaming, in a small bowl, whisk together the lemon juice, olive oil, salt, pepper, and garlic powder.
+• While the broccoli is steaming, in a small bowl, whisk the lemon juice, olive oil, salt, pepper, and garlic powder.

 • Place the broccoli in a bowl.
 Pour the dressing on top and gently mix.
 Serve immediately.